DrCrinkle/StockShotGun/README.md

 ## Current Broker Support
 * **Alpaca**: requires secret and public access key
-* **Ally**: requires account number, consumer key and secret, OAuth token and secret (this can be obtained by making an API app in Ally)
 * **Tradier**: requires account id and access token
 * **Robinhood**: requires username, password and MFA setup token
 * **StockTwits**: requires access token